mulesoft-consulting/mule4-dynamic-load-balanced-proxy/README.md

 * serviceRegistry.timeoutMS is the amount of time to wait for the registry to respond to an invocation,
 * discovery.refreshIntervalMS is the number of milliseconds between refreshes of the registered API list,
 * discovery.startDelayMS is the number of milliseconds to wait before starting the refresh registered API list polling,
-* discovery.maxEntries is the maximum number of registered APIs that will be stored,
+* discovery.maxEntries is the maximum number of lists that can be stored,
-* discovery.entryTimeToLiveHRS is the number of hours to keep a registered API in the list if no refresh from the registry server is available,
+* discovery.entryTimeToLiveHRS is the number of hours to keep a list if no refresh from the registry server is available (only applicable if remove on not found is not used),
-* discovery.expirationInteralMINS is the number of minutes to wait between checking for expired APIs in the list
+* discovery.expirationInteralMINS is the number of minutes to wait between checking for expired lists.

-Note that the api.port is not used if a shared domain is configured and used for the HTTP listener configuration.

 ## Runtime properties